51Degrees/specifications/device-detection-specification/part3/required-examples.md

 ### Execution

-It is recommended that examples are simply executable from an IDE, so examples should be runnable in such a context.
+It MUST be possible to simply execute examples from command line/IDE as expected by a user of the implementation language.

-It is recommended that unit tests be provided for examples, to verify that the example remains valid though various code changes.
+There MUST be unit tests for examples, to verify that the example remains valid though various code changes.
 Since examples are primarily concerned with providing visual output at the time of execution it is often difficult to carry out verification of the results produced by the